newchuyalong/libgdx-learning/Importing-Blender-models-in-LibGDX.md

 Optionally, you may also convert your file to the G3DJ format, which is a JSON format which is readily viewable with a simple text editor. `fbx-conv -o G3DJ file.fbx` Please note that G3DJ will take longer to load when you run your application, as it is not a binary format.

+Please note that there is a known limitation to using the FBX export in Blender.
+The current exporter only supports texface textures (i.e. textures assigned to an UV map).

 ### Setting the coordinate system (up-axis)
 The coordinate system Blender uses (z-up) is different compared to the most common system used for games (y-up).
 The Blender FBX exporter contains the option to change the coordinate system to y-up (which might be even the default in the FBX exporter), do not use this option, instead set it to Blender's default (z-up).